-The medication was once available over the counter in the US, which led to an explosion of abuse and addiction in the 1990s, largely due to the popularity of lean, purple drank, Sizzurp, and similar concoctions involving codeine cough syrup, soda or alcohol, and even hard candy.
+Codeine was once available over the counter in the US, which led to an explosion of misuse and addiction in the 1990s.
+This was largely due to the popularity of lean, purple drank, Sizzurp, and similar concoctions involving codeine cough syrup mixed with soda or alcohol, and even hard candy.

-Now that the Drug Enforcement Administration (DEA) regulates codeine under the Controlled Substances Act (CSA), a painkilling dose of codeine is considered Schedule II.
-This means that the opioid drug has an important medical use, but it can lead to substance abuse, too.
+Today, the Drug Enforcement Administration (DEA) regulates codeine under the Controlled Substances Act (CSA), and a painkilling dose of codeine is considered Schedule II.
+This means that the opioid drug has an important medical use, but it can lead to substance misuse, too.
 Lower doses of the drug in different medications may be Schedule III, IV, or even V – hardly regulated and easy to access with a prescription.

-Even when taken as prescribed, codeine can cause side effects; however, these are more likely to become intense or serious in people who abuse codeine.
+Even when taken as prescribed, codeine can cause side effects; however, these are more likely to become intense or serious in people who misuse codeine.

 - Dry mouth

 - Racing heartbeat

 - Vision changes

 - Drowsiness, sleepiness, or sedation

 A person who misuses codeine is more likely to experience withdrawal symptoms if they stop taking the drug.